vianney-g/robotsline/README.md

 # robotsline

-Automatic production line with robots
+Automatic production line with robots.
+This is just a simulation for a job interview.

 ![Running program](https://github.com/vianney-g/robotsline/raw/main/screenshot.png)